jcaillon/valet/tests.d/1103-self-release/results.approved.md

    5 ░ - ✨ feature
    6 ░ - 🐞 fix
    7 ░
+INFO     The current version of valet is: 1.2.3.
-INFO     The new version of valet is: 2.0.0.
+INFO     The bumped version of valet is: 2.0.0.
 SUCCESS  The new version has been released, check: https://github.com/jcaillon/valet/releases/latest.
 ```